sjdv1982/seamless/seamless-towards-02.md

 You don't import the seamless lib, you add it as a subcontext into your main context (TODO: support loading subcontexts!!!; also, the .lib context and its subcontexts must be copy-upon-assignment instead of rename-upon-assignment  ).
+!!! lib mounter !!! normally, only read access. libdevel mounter with write access.
+Robogit (libgit2) to commit changes.
+UPDATE: not exactly a "mounter"; core.lib system instead.

+## UPDATE of the UPDATE: Towards flexible and cloud-compatible evaluation / Seamless collaborative protocol
+(text below may be outdated)
+- Multiple mounts should be supported.
+Concept of "mount namespace", default ones: "file", "uri" Namespace is required, but mount identifier (file name, URL, ...) is optional (checksum might suffice) Mounts maybe read and/or write, but read may also be lazy: workers have to actively demand the value from the mount (this will not be kept in memory afterwards, caching has to be done by the mounter)
+- Secret cells: consist of just a checksum, and optionally some mounts.
+These mounts are lazy.
+Seamless servers: common characteristic of services is that they synchronize cells.
+When Seamless talks to a Seamless server, it offers a cell.
+First, it provides the checksum and the mounts.
+The server will then respond with one of the following responses ("transfer negotiation"):
+ 0. Server context is dead; client must re-initialize the server context and and re-send all cells.
+    However, the context ID always stays the same.
+ 1. Cell checksum is already known and cached, no need to transfer
+ 2. Mounter is known; no need to transfer; server will retrieve cell value from mounter by itself
+ 3. Please transfer cell value
+ 4. The transfer of this cell or cell value is forbidden
+ 5. Reverse update request: the server asks the client to update one or more cells.
+    This is most common in case of an interactive fix of the code (so the code cell has now a different checksum)
+ 6. Redirect (to another website)
+ 7. Challenge.
+This server refuses secret cells.
+You must prove that you have the actual cell value.
+    This is because Seamless does not do blackboxing: services are meant to perform reproducible computations that in principle could be performed locally as well.
+ Server configuration involves primarily these responses.
+ Other configuration is what kind of evaluation/resource-claiming meta-parameters to accept, and what kind of logging is returned.

+ Type of servers:
+ 0. Dynamic HTML using websockets.
+Completely unrelated.
+ A. Two-way synchronization (collaborative protocol).
+Uses websocket/crossbar server, pub/sub B-D. One-way synchronization.
+Client manipulates cells, assuming that no other client does.
+ B. Remote context server.
+Service is remote context server.
+It starts empty context (in Docker image)
+    Returns a context ID / URL.
+The URL might be somewhere else.
+    URL provides REST API:
+    1. equilibrate
+    2. set <cell name>
+    3. read <cell name>
+    4. create <cell name, worker, subcontext, etc.>
+    5. delete <cell name, worker, subcontext, etc.>
+ C. Interactive service.
+As in B, but:
+    - The server starts a full context, not an empty one.
+    - 4. and 5. are forbidden
+    - 2. is regulated.
+Some cells may not be set at all; for others, only certain values (or maximum sizes) may be acceptable.
+    - 3. may be regulated as well
+ D. Atomic service.
+    1. Standard Seamless client.
+Negotiates cell transfer as in C.
+     No concept of context ID.
+     Returns a request URL: in a request, all cells are submitted, then the context is equilibrated, then the result is returned.
+     Service configuration (internal):
+     - Starts full context in Docker image (as in C)
+     - One cell of the context must be marked as "result" cell, some others as input cells
+     - Some cells may be marked as slow-changing.
+Contexts are kept alive, and when a request has the same values for the slow-changing cells, it is sent to the same context instance.
+       This is just an implementation detail; it is assumed that this has no influence on context state.
+   2. Web service.
+Non-Seamless client (Python, JavaScript, ...).
+       As 1., but request URL is called directly.
+       No transfer negotiation request, needs extra configuration to regulate this.
+   3. Web server.
+As 2., but over CGI.
+Web form needs to (auto-)generated.
+  Instead of Docker images, the service may also run on bare metal.
+It may even run in-process (dummy server).
+  For atomic services, a HPC backend may be used as well (e.g. Slurm jobs).

+Note that service *names* do not play any role.
+For logging purposes, one could be provided, otherwise it is just the local context name.

+The idea is that the RPBS will host a global Seamless server that accepts any context registration.
+A server A, B, C, D1, D2, D3 and an HTML page for D3 are in principle auto-generated upon context registration, but customization is possible.
+For example, a cell may be designated as D3 HTML cell.
+Multiple D1 with multiple slow-change configs are possible.
+After some time, context instances will be killed off, this can also be configured.
+The RPBS server will have authorization: authorized registrations will have access to more resources.

+How services are found:
+At startup, Seamless server(s) and mounters are read from the environmental variables.
+In the Seamless client, for any context, if a service is not found, Seamless reverts to local evaluation.
+However, a context may be marked as "must be service".
+A context may also be marked already with a context ID.
+The context ID is a huge (64 bit) global number that monotonically increases; the RPBS server guarantees that two interactive requests made under the same context ID will always modify the same context (as long as it is alive), no matter if they come from the same client or not.

+Jupyter:
+Jupyter is only useful for interactive servers and services (A-C).
+Seamless-in-a-notebook is an interactive client that can also in-line visualize HTML.
+The RPBS server can offer interactive services as a "watermarked notebook".
+A notebook template is registered, and when a new context instance is created, the notebook is returned with the context ID filled in.
+These notebooks can run everywhere: it can be downloaded and run locally, or at the RPBS.
+In the latter case, some "privileged connections" to the services can be set up in the form of mounters.
+In the same vein, the RPBS will allow you to clone the entire RPBS server into a private sandbox copy, and the URI will be similarly watermarked into the notebook.
+You can then override any service you like, without affecting other users.
+Maybe every context submitted to an RPBS server should go into a robogit (libgit2) repo.
+Pull requests from sandbox server repos are then possible.
+(People should create their own Github account, then push the robogit@RPBS to there.
+  RPBS should provide an in-Docker command line shell for this kind of thing)

+Docker repo:
+- Let apt/pip/conda/yum dump their state; define a Docker image as this state, on top of base Docker images
+- The base images has all repo locations set to RPBS mirrors; for Ubuntu, PyPI, etc., all specific to a date and never changing
+  This way we can guarantee version control and support indefinitely

+##/UPDATE of UPDATE

 ## UPDATE: Towards flexible and cloud-compatible evaluation
 All (low-level) transformers and reactors will have a hidden JSON input pin "(sl_)evaluation".